macaw-cad/DynaMail/README.md

 ## Local testing of the Azure Functions
 The Azure Function only needs to run when testing the functionality of sending e-mail with the Azure Function itself.
 To test the Azure Function do the following:
+- make sure you have a file `AzureFunctions/local.settings.json` (sample provided as `AzureFunctions\local.settings.json.sample`) with the correct settings
 - make sure you have `npm run start` running in one terminal window
 - execute the command `npm run start:azurefunctions` in another terminal window